Kerch Strait: Early modern period

 The Kerch Strait was a nearby site of a major naval battle (that became known as the Battle of Kerch Strait) in the Russo-Turkish War (1787–1792).
 It was fought in 1790 and ended in Russian victory.
+In 1859, Hermann von Paucker built an examplary land battery on the strait.

 Second World War

 In the Second World War, the Kerch Peninsula became the scene of much desperate combat between forces of the Soviet Red Army and Nazi Germany.
 Fighting frequency intensified in the coldest months of year when the strait froze over, allowing the movement of troops over the ice.

 After the Eastern Front stabilized in early 1943, Hitler ordered the construction of a 4.8 km road-and-rail bridge across the Strait of Kerch in the spring of 1943 to support his desire for a renewed offensive to the Caucasus.
 The cable railway (aerial tramway), which went into operation on 14 June 1943 with a daily capacity of one thousand tons, was only adequate for the defensive needs of the Seventeenth Army in the Kuban bridgehead.
 Because of frequent earth tremors, this bridge would have required vast quantities of extra-strength steel girders, and their transport would have curtailed shipments of military material to the Crimea.
 The bridge was never completed, and the Wehrmacht finished evacuating the Kuban bridgehead in September 1943.

 In 1944 the Soviets built a "provisional" railway bridge (Kerch railway bridge) across the strait.
 Construction made use of supplies captured from the Germans.
 The bridge went into operation in November 1944, but moving ice floes destroyed it in February 1945; reconstruction was not attempted.